When their relationships go sour, many married couples with children ponder whether it is better to divorce or to stay together for the kids.

 The implications and effects of toxic parents are numerous and vary widely according to the situation, so think twice before making a decision!

 Be objective and think beyond the now and here

-Both situations present negative consequence on children.
-It’s true that children raised by a single parent risk being subjected to more unfavorable situations than others.
-From getting bullied at school over the fact that they “have no dad or mom” to their sometimes difficult evolution into adulthood being influenced by the absence of a male or female figure, divorce can make or break a person!
-However, the most important aspect is the type of repercussions the impact of a divorce or an unbalanced environment presents in the long run!
+From getting bullied at school over the fact that they “have no dad or mom,” or “mom and dad are fighting” to their sometimes difficult evolution into adulthood being influenced by the absence of a male or female figure, divorce can make or break a person!

 Divorce is no excuse for bad parenting